ayumodark/nordtheme-hyprland/README.md

 My personal hyprland dotfiles

 #### Some important points:
-- Everything is consistent with nordtheme colors.
+- Everything is consistent with [nordtheme](https://www.nordtheme.com) color pallete.
-- Most of these configs are from dotfiles I collected from everywhere.
+- Most of these configs are from dotfiles I collected from the internet.
-- While using this config, I will tweak everything to my linking, improving on them and making them better.
+- While using these configs, I will tweak everything to my liking, improving on them and making them better.

 ## Usage
 - Clone the repository using git or download and extract from [releases](https://github.com/ayumodark/nordtheme-hyprland/releases):